-With so much rain around, the dreaded leech has emerged as a surprising summer nuisance.
+With so much rain around, the dreaded leech has emerged as a surprising foe for the furry family!
 But you won’t believe where this dog had a leech stuck 😳

-Here’s also how to remove any leech you find on your furry family…
+And here's how to remove any little sucker you might find on them...

-No-one had the leech on their 2021 pet bingo card.
-But here it is.
-This long worm-like parasite loves the rain and so instead of finding them by creeks and waterways, you might also be (un)lucky enough to have an encounter that truly sucks just walking through forests.
+Yes, this long worm-like parasite loves the rain and so instead of finding them by creeks and rivers, you might also be (un)lucky enough to have an encounter away from that waterway.
 And since they’re attracted to heat and vibrations, dogs and adventurous cats are prime candidates.

 But for Wellington the Spoodle, he clearly had no plans of going mainstream when a leech hopped onto him during a weekend trip to NSW’s Southern Highlands.
 In a move that will have all males crossing their legs, a leech crawled up Wellington’s prepuce (yes that pouch around his ‘lipstick’) and lodged there to suck blood.
 Ouch.